All Episodes

 What's so dynamic about turning people away because they can't afford the premium?

-She's a foreigner uh doesn't have uh any she's she's not paying the seven hundred million dollar salary check for any American insurer uh and I took her to the hospital and they did more tests on her in the two hours that she was in that hospital uh than she was uh than she'd had uh in the United Kingdom uh all the time uh she'd been living there and seeing the doctor every month.
+And I took her to the hospital and they did more tests on her in the two hours that she was in that hospital than she'd had in the United Kingdom all the time she'd been living there and seeing the doctor every month.

-In that case, why are hospital have hospitals in Detroit just signed an agreement with the government of Ontario to provide services that the Ontario government health care plan can't provide.
+In that case, why are hospitals, have hospitals in Detroit just signed an agreement with the government of Ontario to provide services that the Ontario government health care plan can't provide?

 Because possibly certain things are done in this country.